pyeventsourcing/eventsourcing/docs/topics/user_guide/example_application.rst

 A stand-alone domain model is developed without library classes, which shows how event sourcing in Python can work.
 The stand-alone code examples here are simplified versions of the library classes.
-All the infrastructure classes from library are used explicitly to show the different components involved, so you can understand how to make variations.
+Infrastructure classes from the library are used explicitly to show the different components involved, so you can understand how to make variations.

 .. contents:: :local: